-Work to create a "world-leading" recycling facility - described as a "game changer" for the Warwick district - is nearing completion.
+'World-leading' recycling facility - described as a ‘game changer’ for the Warwick district - is nearing completion

 The project to build and operate the new facility in Coventry is being overseen by Sherbourne Recycling Ltd, a company which has been established by Warwickshire’s five district and borough councils, as well as Coventry City Council, Solihull Metropolitan Borough Council and Walsall Council.